buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/Atlas-FMG-JSON Handlebars Template.md

 # Religions

-%% The Wildlands has no organized religion but, again feel free to make note of non-traditional spiritual practices that exist in the lands beyond traditional cultures and societies.
+%% The Wildlands have no organized religion but, again feel free to make note of non-traditional spiritual practices that exist in the lands beyond traditional cultures and societies.

 Also, Religions with "Unknown" Cultures are older religions that may not have many adherents or followers but are the parent religions to others.%%